BeMS 1986 02 01

 Ocr'd Text:

-TRIO IN G MAJOR, K.496 Allegro Andante Allegretto WA Mozart (1756-1791) important composers medium still very published his first Mozart was one of the first to write for the piano trio, a much in its infancy when he trio, that in B flat, K.254 (1776).
+TRIO IN G MAJOR, K.496 Allegro Andante Allegretto - WA Mozart (1756-1791) Mozart was one of the first important composers to write for the piano trio, a medium still very much in its infancy when he published his first trio, that in B flat, K.254 (1776).
 This work he called a divertimento a title that reflects the lightweight quality of his work, and indeed of the other contemporary work for these instruments.
-It is notable that Mozart wrote out his piano part between the violin and 'cello parts, rather than below them, eflecting the fact that the stringed instruments have very little independent material to play, largely doubling the piano's melody and bass lines.
+It is notable that Mozart wrote out his piano part between the violin and 'cello parts, rather than below them, reflecting the fact that the stringed instruments have very little independent material to play, largely doubling the piano's melody and bass lines.
 In this early work we see very clearly the origin of the piano trio - a piano sonata accompanied by two stringed instruments ad libitum.
-By 1786, however, when Mozart wrote his second trio - the present work in G major - the piano trio, though still the preserve of the amateur performer, had begun to "grow up"; in Mozart's hands, both violin. and 'cello have acquired a measure of independence.
-The with There Allegro is brilliant and powerful and opens the main theme entrusted to the piano alone. follows a subtle and contrapuntal Andante, very typical of Mozart's trio slow movements.
+By 1786, however, when Mozart wrote his second trio - the present work in G major the piano trio, though still the preserve of the amateur performer, had begun "grow up"; in Mozart's hands, both violin and 'cello have acquired a measure of independence. to The Allegro is brilliant and powerful and opens with the main theme entrusted to the piano alone.
+There follows a subtle and contrapuntal Andante, very typical of Mozart's trio slow movements.
 The Finale is a set of variations, the form so popular with amateur performers (and with audiences).
 But Mozart is not content with conventionally superficial display sections and although the theme is not very profound, he makes the most of it, notably in the very expressive variation in G minor - the key that called forth much of his best music.

 3 The Belfast British Music Society, BeMS 1986 02 01, Page 3